 So what do you do to avoid getting infected?

 Not having sex is, of course, the best way to avoid getting an STD.
-Taking the time to learn about them, their habits, and their friends will show you much about how they live their life.
-Developing trust between the you and your partner may avoid STD problems, and make your relationship stronger over time.
+Taking the time to learn about them, their habits and their friends will show you much about how they live their life.
+Developing trust between you and your partner may avoid STD problems, and make your relationship stronger over time.

 Never judge solely on appearance.
 Anyone could have an STD: but your partner should be one that takes care of themselves.
-People who always have a bad smell, have other signs of disease (including a cold or allergies that never go away), that always are 'buzzed', have a history of STDs, that do drugs or party until they pass out are ones that you should be wary of, and get tested together.
+People who always have a bad smell, have other signs of disease (including a cold or allergies that never go away), that always is 'buzzed', have a history of STDs, that do drugs or party until they pass out are ones that you should be wary of, and get tested together.
 Someone who is worth your time will make the extra effort to look good, be careful, and be willing to test with you.